 (iii) computational architectures for image analysis (especially neural network structures).

-2. A familiarity with fundamental algorithms underpinning modern image analysis systems.
+2. Knowledge and critical understanding of algorithms underpinning modern image analysis systems.

-3. Experience of the requirements for implementing algorithms for image analysis.
+3. Have experience and critical understanding of the requirements for implementing algorithms for image analysis.

-4. A practical experience of working with typical algorithms and architectures.
+4. Have practical experience of working with a range of typical algorithms and architectures.

 University of Kent makes every effort to ensure that module information is accurate for the relevant academic session and to provide educational services as described.
 However, courses, services and other matters may be subject to change.
 Please read our full disclaimer.